Understand the Hydration Definition So You Can Fight Dehydration

 How much fluid is enough?
 That depends on the person.
 While drinking eight glasses of fluids a day is a great goal, some people may be properly hydrated with fewer fluids while others may need more.
 Try to take small sips of fluids throughout the day.
 Remember, it’s not just about water.
 You also need a precise balance of electrolytes to stay hydrated, which is why it’s a good idea to have an oral rehydration solution like DripDrop ORS on hand.

 Keep an eye out for the warning signs of dehydration listed above.
-If you start to experience the symptoms of mild to moderate dehydration, reach for an oral rehydration solution like DripDrop ORS to remedy the condition fast.
+If you start to experience the signs of mild to moderate dehydration, reach for an oral rehydration solution like DripDrop ORS to remedy the condition fast.
 It’s a proven alternative for managing mild to moderate dehydration that’s powerful enough to use in extreme circumstances but safe enough for everyday use.

 How To Manage Dehydration